grossen/eduantech.docpad/src/documents/archives/2013-07-06_using-tags-as-categories.html.md

 ---
-title: How to not use categories in your blog
+title: Using tags as categories
 author: Eduan Lavaque
 tags:
     - CMS